snft-pro/Web3-Social-Search/README.md

 # Web3-Social-Search

-1- Update `.env.example` file with your keys, then rename it to `.env`
+1- Update `.env.example` file with your key, then rename it to `.env`

 2-Install: